ydb-platform/ydb/ydb/docs/en/core/reference/ydb-sdk/health-check-api.md

 #### Group has no vslots

-**Description:** This case is not expected; it is an internal issue.
+**Description:** This situation is not expected; it is an internal issue.

 #### Group degraded

-**Description:** A number of disks allowed in the group are not available.operations.
+**Description:** A number of disks allowed in the group are not available.

 **Logic of work:** `HealthCheck` checks various parameters (fault tolerance mode, number of failed disks, disk status, etc.) and sets the appropriate status for the group accordingly.

-**Actions:** In [YDB Embedded UI](../embedded-ui/ydb-monitoring.md), navigate to the database page, select the `Storage` tab, set the `Groups` and `Degraded` filters, and use the known group `id` to check the availability of nodes and disks on the nodes.
+**Actions:** In [Embedded UI](../embedded-ui/ydb-monitoring.md), navigate to the database page, select the `Storage` tab, apply the `Groups` and `Degraded` filters, and use the known group `id` to check the availability of nodes and disks on the nodes.

 #### Group has no redundancy

-**Description:** A storage group lost its redundancy.
-Another failure of vdisk may lead to the loss of the group.operations.
+**Description:** A storage group has lost its redundancy.
+Another VDisk failure could result in the loss of the group.

-**Logic of work:** `HealthCheck` checks various parameters (fault tolerance mode, number of failed disks, disk status, etc.) and sets the appropriate status for the group accordingly.
+**Logic of work:** `HealthCheck` monitors various parameters (fault tolerance mode, number of failed disks, disk status, etc.) and sets the appropriate status for the group based on these parameters.

-**Actions:** In [YDB Embedded UI](../embedded-ui/ydb-monitoring.md), navigate to the database page, select the `Storage` tab, set the `Groups` and `Degraded` filters, and use the known group `id` to check the availability of nodes and disks on the nodes.
+**Actions:** In [Embedded UI](../embedded-ui/ydb-monitoring.md), navigate to the database page, select the `Storage` tab, apply the `Groups` and `Degraded` filters, and use the known group `id` to check the availability of nodes and disks on those nodes.

 #### Group failed

-**Description:** A storage group lost its integrity.
-Data is not available. `HealthCheck` checks various parameters (fault tolerance mode, number of failed disks, disk status, etc.) and, depending on them, sets the appropriate status and displays a message.operations.
+**Description:** A storage group has lost its integrity, and data is no longer available. `HealthCheck` evaluates various parameters (fault tolerance mode, number of failed disks, disk status, etc.) and determines the appropriate status, displaying a message accordingly.

-**Logic of work:** `HealthCheck` checks various parameters (fault tolerance mode, number of failed disks, disk status, etc.) and sets the appropriate status for the group accordingly.
+**Logic of work:** `HealthCheck` monitors various parameters (fault tolerance mode, number of failed disks, disk status, etc.) and sets the appropriate status for the group accordingly.

-**Actions:** In [YDB Embedded UI](../embedded-ui/ydb-monitoring.md), navigate to the database page, select the `Storage` tab, set the `Groups` and `Degraded` filters, and use the known group `id` to check the availability of nodes and disks on the nodes.
+**Actions:** In [Embedded UI](../embedded-ui/ydb-monitoring.md), navigate to the database page, select the `Storage` tab, apply the `Groups` and `Degraded` filters, and use the known group `id` to check the availability of nodes and disks on those nodes.```

 ### VDISK

-#### System tablet BSC didn't provide known status
+#### System tablet BSC did not provide known status

-**Description:** This case is not expected; it is an internal issue.
+**Description:** This situation is not expected; it is an internal issue.

 #### VDisk is not available

-**Description:** The disk is not operational at all.
+**Description:** The disk is not operational.

-**Actions:** In [YDB Embedded UI](../embedded-ui/ydb-monitoring.md), navigate to the database page, select the `Storage` tab, and set the `Groups` and `Degraded` filters.
+**Actions:** In [YDB Embedded UI](../embedded-ui/ydb-monitoring.md), navigate to the database page, select the `Storage` tab, and apply the `Groups` and `Degraded` filters.
 The group `id` can be found through the related `STORAGE_GROUP` issue.
-Hover over the relevant `vdisk` to identify the node with the problem.
-Check the availability of nodes and disks on the nodes.
+Hover over the relevant VDisk to identify the node with the problem and check the availability of nodes and disks on those nodes.

 #### VDisk is being initialized

-**Description:** Initialization in process.
+**Description:** The disk is in the process of initialization.

-**Actions:** In [YDB Embedded UI](../embedded-ui/ydb-monitoring.md), navigate to the database page, select the `Storage` tab, and set the `Groups` and `Degraded` filters.
+**Actions:** In [Embedded UI](../embedded-ui/ydb-monitoring.md), navigate to the database page, select the `Storage` tab, and apply the `Groups` and `Degraded` filters.
 The group `id` can be found through the related `STORAGE_GROUP` issue.
-Hover over the relevant `vdisk` to identify the node with the problem.
-Check the availability of nodes and disks on the nodes.
+Hover over the relevant VDisk to identify the node with the problem and check the availability of nodes and disks on those nodes.

 #### Replication in progress

+#### Replication in progress

-**Description:** The disk accepts queries, but not all the data was replicated.
+**Description:** The disk is accepting queries, but not all data has been replicated.

-**Actions:** In [YDB Embedded UI](../embedded-ui/ydb-monitoring.md), navigate to the database page, select the `Storage` tab, and set the `Groups` and `Degraded` filters.
+**Actions:** In [Embedded UI](../embedded-ui/ydb-monitoring.md), navigate to the database page, select the `Storage` tab, and apply the `Groups` and `Degraded` filters.
 The group `id` can be found through the related `STORAGE_GROUP` issue.
-Hover over the relevant `vdisk` to identify the node with the problem.
-Check the availability of nodes and disks on the nodes.
+Hover over the relevant VDisk to identify the node with the problem and check the availability of nodes and disks on those nodes.

 #### VDisk have space issue